DataBiosphere/analysis_pipeline_WDL/_documentation_/for developers/symlink-workaround.md

 Therefore, we must use relative paths in the params file, and we additionally must symlink files from the input directory to the working directory for these relative paths to function with the R scripts.

 ## Reason 2½: Outputs that are directly based upon input files
 There are some circumstances where outputs of a task are not just a function of input files, but literally the input files themselves.
 In these cases it is often far easier to duplicate inputs that get modified to the workdir, work on those copies, and set up the output to pull from the files in just the workdir.
 There are scenarios where *not* softlinking/duplicating inputs to the workdir works fine when the pipeline is run locally, but is error-prone on Terra.
-When in doubt, I err on the side of maximum compatiability even at the cost of more disk space.
+When in doubt, I err on the side of maximum compatibility even at the cost of more disk space.